tmonck/daily_events/README.md

 ```

 7. Restart Home Assistant
-8. Look for the new Clean up backups service in Services.
+8. Look for the new daily_event.notify Services in services.

 ## Consumption in automations
 You can trigger this service in an automation similarly to the one below.